Information and Resources for Providers

 The handbook is designed for families to provide basic information about Congenital Adrenal Hyperplasia (CAH).

-Contains information about birth defects for healthcare providers.
+Centers for Disease Control and Prevention-Birth Defects Information for Providers Contains information about birth defects for healthcare providers.
 It includes data and statistics, scientific articles, and free educational materials to give patients.

-help answer questions for children with special health needs.
+Local Public Health Departments help answer questions for children with special health needs.
 Local public health assists with finding community services that could benefit children, available financial resources, and well child exams and immunizations.
 In most local public health departments there is a designated key contact for Birth Defects and Early Hearing Detection and Intervention follow-up.

-provides information about programs including Medical Assistance (MA) and MN Health Care Programs, Financial Resources, and TEFRA.
+Minnesota Department of Human Services provides information about programs including Medical Assistance (MA) and MN Health Care Programs, Financial Resources, and TEFRA.
 The department also has a Provider Help Line for billing and related questions.

-The National CLAS Standards are intended to advance health equity, improve quality, and help eliminate health care disparities by providing a blueprint for individuals and health care organizations to implement culturally and linguistically appropriate services.
+National Standards for Culturally and Linguistically Appropriate Service in Health and Health Care the National CLAS Standards are intended to advance health equity, improve quality, and help eliminate health care disparities by providing a blueprint for individuals and health care organizations to implement culturally and linguistically appropriate services.
 Adoption of these Standards will help advance better health and health care in the United States.

-offers a series of fact sheets on “teratogens” (substances that are known to interfere with fetal development).
+MotherToBaby Fact Sheets: A service of the Organization of Teratology Information Specialists (OTIS) offers a series of fact sheets on “teratogens” (substances that are known to interfere with fetal development).
 The fact sheets answer frequently asked questions about exposure to teratogens during pregnancy.

-is a collaborative network of families, genetic service providers, newborn screening laboratories, and leaders in public health genetics from Illinois, Indiana, Kentucky, Michigan, Minnesota, Ohio and Wisconsin.
+Region 4 Genetics Collaborative is a collaborative network of families, genetic service providers, newborn screening laboratories, and leaders in public health genetics from Illinois, Indiana, Kentucky, Michigan, Minnesota, Ohio and Wisconsin.

-Use this form to order: “Learning About Hearing Loss: A Parent Roadmap,” “Unilateral Health Loss Brochure,” “EHDI Checklist for Primary Care Providers,” and “Minnesota Hands and Voices Brochure.”
+Resources Order Form for Early Hearing Detection and Intervention (PDF) Use this form to order: “Learning about Hearing Loss: A Parent Roadmap,” “Unilateral Hearing Loss Brochure,” “Beginnings Books," "Transient Follow-up Postcard," and “EHDI Checklist for Primary Care Providers.”